ARMmbed/mbed-os-5-docs/docs/bare_metal/c_small_libs.md

 ### Non-returning main()

-Arm microlib doesn't support exiting from `main()`; attempting to exit from `main()` causes a bare metal application to crash.
+Arm microlib doesn't support returning from `main()`; attempting to return from `main()` causes a bare metal application to crash.
 Here we show two ways to prevent this.

 #### Sleeping in a loop